U.S. Alerts

 Night

-Friday Night: Showers likely and possibly a thunderstorm before 8pm, then a chance of showers and thunderstorms between 8pm and 2am.
-Mostly cloudy, with a low around 72.
+Sunday Night: Showers likely and possibly a thunderstorm before 8pm, then a slight chance of showers and thunderstorms between 8pm and 2am.
+Partly cloudy, with a low around 75.
+Light southwest wind.
 Chance of precipitation is 60%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Showers